ClusterCockpit/cc-doc/content/en/docs/reference/cc-backend/ccb-configuration.md

     string parsable by time.ParseDuration().
   - `cookie-name`: Type string (Optional).
 Cookie that should be checked for a JWT token.
-  - `vaidate-user`: Type bool (Optional).
+  - `validate-user`: Type bool (Optional).
 Deny login for users not in database (but defined in JWT).
 Overwrite roles in JWT with database roles.
   - `trusted-issuer`: Type string (Optional).
 Issuer that should be accepted when validating external JWTs.